m850114010tmu/03_VGG16_Robustness/README.md

 Class 2 is ~13 % smaller than the others.
 This mild imbalance drove two design choices: **inverse-frequency class weights** in the loss, and a **stratified split** so class 2's proportion is preserved in both partitions.

 **Test set:** 400 unlabeled images in `test2/`, same dimensions and color space.
-Crucially, the test images **intentionally include brightness perturbations and Gaussian noise** while the training images are clean — so **test-time robustness is treated as a primary objective, not an afterthought**.
+Crucially, the test images **intentionally include brightness perturbations and Gaussian noise** while the training images are clean, so **test-time robustness is treated as a primary objective, not an afterthought**.

 ---